ExaWorks/job-api-spec/specification.md

 implementation remains conformant to the standards and practices specific to that language.
 For example:

-- This document uses `camelCase` for identifiers; a Python implementation would, likely, use underscores instead.
+- This document uses `camelCase` for identifiers.
+A Python implementation would likely use underscores instead.

 - All types in the specification are explicitly declared; an implementation in a weakly typed language may, at its authors'